 The highlights of Egypt experienced in a small group tour

-Other highlights of our private guided tours include visiting the Egyptian Museum, fully escorted by a qualified Egyptologist, and seeing the Oasis of Wadi El Seboua, Alexandria, and El Alamein.
-We also enjoy a cruise down the spectacular Nile River and enjoy shore excursions to Luxor, the Valley of Kings, and Kom Ombo.
-You will have the opportunity to take in the Red Pyramid, the Great Pyramids, the Valley Temple, and the Sphinx.
+Other highlights of our private guided tours include visiting the Egyptian Museum, fully escorted by a qualified Egyptologist, and seeing the Oasis of Wadi El Seboua and Alexandria.
+We also enjoy a cruise down the spectacular Nile River and enjoy shore excursions to Luxor, the Valley of Kings, exploring there tombs with local guides and visit the double temple of Kom Ombo just outside Aswan.
+You will have the opportunity to take in the sights and learn about the Red Pyramid, the Great Pyramids, the Valley Temple, and the Sphinx and so much more.
 We also visit the Temple of Philae, the 3000-year-old Abu Simbel, and Lake Nasser.